ruizhaogit/EnergyBasedPrioritization/README.md

 Here is the code for our paper "Energy-Based Hindsight Experience Prioritization".

-The paper is accepted by 2018 Conference on Robot Learning (CoRL 2018) (forthcoming).
+The paper is accepted by 2018 Conference on Robot Learning (CoRL 2018) (forthcoming) as oral presentation (only 7%).

 The preprint version of the paper is avaliable at: https://arxiv.org/abs/1810.01363